-Changes to the general construction course effective 1 February 2019
+Changes to the general construction course (QLD White Card) effective 1 February 2019

-Amidst industry concerns for the quality of general construction induction courses, The Queensland State Government has introduced changes to course delivery requirements from 1 February 2019.
-Given the course is a requirement for anyone who works, or wants to work, in the construction industry, you need to be across them.
+Amidst industry concerns for the quality of general construction induction courses, The Queensland State Government has introduced changes to the QLD White Card course delivery from 1 February 2019.
+Given the course is a requirement for anyone who works, or wants to work, in the construction industry, you need to be across these changes.

 The CPCCWHS1001 Prepare to work safely in the construction industry unit had already undergone extensive changes to assessment requirements in late 2016.
 Additional to this, the course will no longer be able to be delivered online (unless students are located 100kms from the nearest approved training organisation in QLD).
 Further changes include: